fractalmandala/brhatNew/src/routes/mandala/macrohistoriccase.md

 ---
-title: Fractal Maṇḍala 1- the Macrohistoric Case for India's Civilizational Primacy
+title: The Macrohistoric Case
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/16.webp
 next: /mandala/aphorisms
 prev: /mandala
+tag: 'yes'
 ---

 Humanity’s route to ‘progress’ has been a faustian bargain.
 Every next level of organization, co-operation and productivity has mandated new choices, new sacrifices and new problems.
 In the Purāṇas, humans are listed alongside cattle, goats and horses as “domesticated animals,” implying that ancient Indians too perceived this bargain.